Lesson n°6

 Let's have a closer look at this string and analyze it.
 As we can see, it's divided into two parts separated by two dashes --.
 The first part is the actual value of the cookie.
 The second part is the signature that is unique to this value.

-If you remember well from the User model lesson where we talked about signing, the first part of the string is public and anyone can read it simply by decoding the Base64 text:
+If you remember well from the User Model lesson where we talked about signing, the first part of the string is public and anyone can read it simply by decoding the Base64 text:

 payload, signature = "eyJfcmFpbHMiOnsibWVzc2FnZSI6Ik1RPT0iLCJleHAiOiIyMDQ0LTA3LTI5VDEwOjQ3OjM3LjUxM1oiLCJwdXIiOiJjb29raWUudXNlcl9pZCJ9fQ%3D%3D--03ec036f73f17ae7e3f876b3f74541d8032f49d9".split("--")